-Liquidation is a formal insolvency procedure, where an insolvency practitioner is appointed as liquidator of a company for the purpose of realising the assets of that company and distributing those assets to the company’s creditors, to pay off that they are owed.
+Legal liquidation is a formal insolvency procedure, where an insolvency practitioner is appointed as liquidator of a company for the purpose of releasing the assets of that company and distributing those assets to the company’s creditors, to pay off that they are owed.

 The liquidation procedure is governed by the Insolvency Act 1986 and the Insolvency Rules 1986.
 Liquidation is often referred to as a terminal procedure because in a liquidation, the business will cease to trade.
 At the end of a liquidation, the company will be dissolved or wound-up which is why liquidation is often referred to as “winding-up”.

 Different liquidation procedures